 You don’t just create a portfolio from scratch – just as Rome wasn’t built in a day.
 How do you build a portfolio in one semester then?

 A “figure it out” period – Built into the early weeks of the course is a period of time for you to evaluate different approaches to portfolios and different web-authoring tools.
 The early assignments in the course will take you through the decision process, so if you’re feeling a little nervous about this, please relax.You’ll get to choose the approach and tools that work for you, only after trying a few out.

 A series of progressive assignments – In this course, we use a series of smaller assignments to slowly build up the portfolio, piece by piece.
 You start with just making a page.
 Then, you add a resume.
 By the time the course is over, you’ll have something to be proud of.

 Cycles of Feedback – At each step along the way, there are many types of feedback to help you build something to be proud of.
-You’ll be getting feedback every week from your study buddy and from the other members of your virtual house.
+You’ll be getting feedback every week from members of your virtual house.
 You also get reviews from the instructors, and from the final portfolio exhibition.
 Each round of feedback is meant to provide opportunities to revise your work, and make it better.